Blueberry bread is a delicious quick bread recipe full of sweet blueberry flavor! The perfect way to use your fresh summer blueberries.

 Love blueberries?
 Raise your hand high in the air!
 I’m waving my hands over here.
 Blueberries are one of my favourite fruits.
-I love them in yogurt, desserts (hello cheesecake!) and in bread.
+I love them in yogurt, desserts (hello cheesecake!) and in this easy blueberry bread recipe.

 This lusciously sweet Blueberry Bread is an old recipe I found in a vintage church cookbook.
 I’ve been making it for a while and it always turns out great!

-I live in the Ottawa Valley where blueberries are plentiful in the summer months.
-We love going to visit the local blueberry farm to pick our own blueberries.
+I live in the Ottawa Valley where wild blueberries are plentiful in the summer months (aka blueberry season).
+We love going to visit the local blueberry farm to pick our own juicy blueberries.
 I usually end up with so many that I need some recipes to use them up so they don’t go to waste.

-We kept one Blueberry Loaf for ourselves here to enjoy.
+We kept one blueberry loaf for ourselves here to enjoy.
 We gave the other loaf to Matty’s parents.
 His mom messaged me and told me how delicious it was.
-They ate it with vanilla ice cream and it really hit the spot.
+They ate it with vanilla ice cream and a cup of coffee and it really hit the spot.

 Each bite is perfectly sweet with the yummy blueberry flavour coming through with every morsel.